mandliya/algorithms_and_data_structures/day1-reverseWordsinSentence/README.md

 *Purpose:*    This implements the main algorithm by first identifying each individual word and
 	      then reversing it using 'reverse' function.
 In the step two it reverses entire string

+####Special Cases:
+	Case with sentence starting with spaces or multiple spaces between the words.